ivy-net/iv1/README.md

 cd ../
 git clone https://github.com/ivy-net/incredible-squaring-avs.git
 ```
+If the incredible-squaring-avs folder is present ensure that it points at code from the ivy-net reposity

 #### Only for the simple Eigenlayer deployment

-_Please skip following steps if used the docker-compose-avs.yml file._
+_Please skip following steps if the docker-compose-avs.yml file was used above._

 * After docker-compose finishes deployment run following command from the _contracts_ folder of the Incredible Squaring AVS.
 ```